nikanikachan/Proof_of_Authority_Blockchain/README.md

 ### 2. Create a Genesis Block

 Do the following steps in order in gitbash to create a genesis block.
-Remeber to run commands in the folder where your puppeth application is.
+Remeber to run commands in the folder where your geth application is.

 - Run puppeth: `./puppeth`
 - Select a network name to use as your test network.
 In this example I used "zbanktest1".